Arapuni Power Station: History

-Originally, Electricity from Arapuni was stepped up to 110,000 volts and transmitted along two lines (one single-circuit and one double-circuit) to Penrose substation in Auckland, with intermediate substations at Hamilton and Bombay.
-Electricity was also supplied into the Horahora system via a 110,000/50,000-volt interconnecting transformer.
-In 1934, a 110,000-volt line was commissioned from Arapuni to Stratford in Taranaki, connecting the station to the Mangahao-Waikeremoana system and on to the lower North Island.
+Originally, electricity from Arapuni was stepped up to 110,000 volts and transmitted along two transmission lines (one single-circuit and one double-circuit) to Penrose substation in Auckland, with intermediate substations at Hamilton and Bombay.
+Electricity was also supplied into the Horahora system via a 110,000/50,000 volt interconnecting transformer.
+In 1934, a 110,000 volt line was commissioned from Arapuni to Stratford in Taranaki, connecting the station to the Mangahao-Waikeremoana system and on to the lower North Island.

 In 1934, increasing demand for electricity resulted in Arapuni being extended.
 The powerhouse was doubled in size, and provisions for four more turbines were made.
 Turbines 5 and 6 were commissioned four years later in 1938.
 The last two turbines were commissioned in 1946 to meet the increasing demand for electricity following World War II.

 In 1990, a $50 million repair, refurbishment and upgrade project was completed, the first stage of which involved construction of a diversion channel.
 In 2000 it was determined that the historic seepage problem had worsened, interim repairs were carried out while a more permanent solution was devised and this took the form of a $20 million engineering project, which was carried out in 2005–07.
 In 2001, work was completed on four of Arapuni's turbines to increase capacity from 24.7 MW to 26.7 MW each and to improve their peak efficiency.

+Cultural references

+The creation of the Arapuni dam and hydroelectric station is described at length in Robin Hyde's novel Nor the Years Condemn (1938).
+The novel's narrator describes the Waikato River as a living being that views the dam as an "insolence."
+Referring to the discovery of the water seepage problem identified shortly after the commissioning of the dam, the main character suggests that it was a consequence of disrespect for Māori land:Ah, she won't ever be any good.
+She won't work, because she isn't lucky....
+We took this country off the Maoris, didn't we?
+You wait and see if they haven't put some kind of tapu on Arapuni.